 Doesn’t seem like that would stir up much conflict, but if you’ve been around here for very long you already know that anti-deconstruction voices are really loud right now.

-You’ve probably seen people on social media sharing their opinions about the faith deconstruction movement with increasing frequency over the last few years.
-Recently, there’s been an increase in high-profile Christians leaving Christianity, faith deconstruction coaches and therapists offering to help people navigate deconstruction, and conservative evangelicals warning against the slippery slope of the deconstruction movement that leads to losing one’s faith.
+You’ve probably seen people on social media, or on other places online sharing their opinions about the faith deconstruction movement with increasing frequency over the last few years.
+There is a wide range of opinions, from deep support of those fleeing harmful Christian cults to vitriol for what people see as abandoning the church and God.
+Changes are afoot across the globe, but within the states, more and more people are claiming ‘none’ in their affiliation box, or checking other faiths, as they explore spirituality and other traditions.
+Recently, there’s been an increase in high-profile Christians leaving Christianity and a correlating rise in faith deconstruction coaches and therapists offering to help people navigate this change of faith and living.
+Alongside this is conservative evangelicals warning against the slippery slope of the deconstruction movement that leads to losing one’s faith.

 With all the conflicting opinions, you may wonder if deconstruction is a good thing, and if it is, why so many people are speaking out against it?

 First, if you’re deeply embedded in toxic religion (like almost every single American Christian), then yes, deconstruction is a good thing because it has the potential to weed out all the false doctrines and bad teachings we’ve picked up along the way.
 Getting honest about the human-made parts of our belief system that are harmful and choosing to do faith differently reduces the racism, legalism, and abuse done in God’s name.

 Moving away from white supremacy, legalism, and bad doctrines certainly seems like something that would move people toward a healthier faith, so why isn’t the church embracing deconstruction?